The nuclear dimension of $C^*$-algebras associated to topological flows and orientable line foliations: Fiberwise groupoid coverings and surjective -homomorphisms

 \section{Fiberwise groupoid coverings and surjective $*$-homomorphisms}

-We take on another digression to discuss locally compact groupoids in general: we are going to define what we call \emph{fiberwise groupoid covering maps} and show that these maps induce quotient maps between maxiaml groupoid $C^*$-algebras.
-The motivating examples are constructed from orientable line foliations, which will be the topic of Section~\ref{section:foliation}.
+In this section, we digress to discuss locally compact locally Hausdorff groupoids in general: we are going to define what we call \emph{fiberwise groupoid covering maps} and show that these maps induce quotient maps between maximal groupoid $C^*$-algebras.
+The motivating examples are constructed from orientable line foliations, which are the topic of Section~\ref{section:foliation}.